 While not necessarily mandated by privacy laws, regulations, and policies, the unauthorized access of company confidential and proprietary information can potentially be even more damaging.

-Revert’s On-site Device and Media Sanitization Services are specifically designed to ensure compliance with data privacy laws, regulations, and policies that require data storage be sanitized to prevent unauthorized access to PII during the data and/or IT asset retirement stages.
+Revert’s Data Sanitization and Enterprise IT Asset Disposition Services are specifically designed to ensure compliance with data privacy laws, regulations, and policies that require data storage be sanitized to prevent unauthorized access to NPI, PII, and PHI during the data and/or IT asset retirement stages.

 Electronic Waste Management

-Revert’s On-site Device and Media Disposition Service ensures compliance with local, state, and federal legislations and industry regulations for data privacy and electronic waste disposal and recycling.
+Revert’s Enterprise IT Asset Disposition Service ensures compliance with local, state, and federal legislation and industry regulations for electronic waste disposal and responsible recycling.

-Revert’s On-site Device and Media Sanitization and Disposition Services help reduce carbon footprint and ensures compliance with local, state, and federal legislations and industry regulations for electronic waste disposal and recycling.
+Revert’s Enterprise IT Asset Disposition Service helps reduce carbon footprint and ensures compliance with local, state, and federal legislation and industry regulations for electronic waste disposal and recycling.